bbauska/Coursera-Bootstrap/readme.md

 currently handle the font awesome modification and inclusion in the concatenated file.

-If I don\'t do this, it seems to break the font awesome and this is something that I figured out, by doing a little bit of research on stack overflow and some of these places and figured out that their problem that is being caused with font awesome can be fixed by including this
+If I don&apos;t do this, it seems to break the font awesome and this is something that I figured out, by doing a little bit of research on stack overflow and some of these places and figured out that their problem that is being caused with font awesome can be fixed by including this